kazurayam/junit4ks/README.md

 This demo will show you *how to run unit-tests with JUnit4 in Katalon Studio*.

-Are you delighted to here it?
+Are you delighted to hear it?
 Then go on reading this.
-If you don't know what JUnit is, quit reading this.
-It's a waste of time for non programmers.
+If you don't know what JUnit is for, quit reading as it would be waste of time for non Java/Groovy programmer.

 ## Background